Fill your College Details

 Relational Calculus and its Relationship with Relational Algebra

-Relational Algebra and Relational Calculus are both formal query languages for relational databases, but they differ in approach.
-Relational Algebra is procedural, meaning it specifies how to retrieve data by applying a set of operations like selection, projection, and join.
-It focuses on the sequence of operations needed to obtain results.
-In contrast, Relational Calculus is declarative; it specifies what results are desired without detailing how to retrieve them.
+Relational Algebra and Relational Calculus are both formal query languages for relational databases; however, they differ in their fundamental approach.
+Relational Algebra is procedural, which means it specifies how to retrieve data by applying a given set of operations such as selection, projection, and join.
+It centers around the sequence of operations that must be performed to arrive at the result.
+By contrast, Relational Calculus is declarative; it specifies the desired results without specifying how they are to be obtained.
 There are two types of Relational Calculus:

 1. Tuple Relational Calculus (TRC)